nick-shaw/blackmagic-output/README.md

 frame = np.zeros((1080, 1920, 3), dtype=np.float32)

 # Fill with PQ-encoded HDR content
-# A library such as Colour Science for Python (colour-science.org) is needed for PQ encoding
+# A library such as Colour Science for Python (https://www.colour-science.org/) is needed for PQ encoding
 # frame = colour.eotf(linear_rgb_data, 'ST 2084')

 # Configure for HDR10 (PQ) output using the simplified API
 with BlackmagicOutput() as output:
-    output.initialize()

     # Single call with Rec.2020 matrix and PQ metadata
     # YUV10 automatically selected for float data
     output.display_static_frame(